AdobeDocs/commerce-merchant-services.en/help/payment-services/fraud-protection.md

 Adobe Commerce supports Signifyd versions 5.4.0 and newer. [!DNL Payment Services] supports pre-auth and post-auth Signifyd flows.

-## Limitations
+## Integration limitations

-Currently, the following limitations apply to Signifyd with [!DNL Payment Services]:
+Currently, the following limitations apply to the integration between Signifyd and [!DNL Payment Services]:

-* Signifyd supports only [credit card fields](../payment-services/payments-options.md#credit-card-fields) (not PayPal payment buttons or Apple Pay).
-You may configure Signifyd to consume orders placed with PayPal payment buttons or Apple Pay, but we cannot guarantee that Signifyd is able to identify fraud in those payment options.
+* The Signifyd/[!DNL Payment Services] integration supports only [credit card fields](../payment-services/payments-options.md#credit-card-fields) (not PayPal payment buttons or Apple Pay). [!DNL Payment Services] sends order data received via PayPal payment buttons and Apple Pay to Signifyd, but the integration only provides details for orders placed via credit card fields.
+We cannot guarantee that Signifyd will identify fraud in those payment options.
 * Signifyd does not support orders placed in the Admin by a merchant for a shopper.
 * Signifyd does not support orders placed with [vaulted credit cards](../payment-services/vaulting.md).